 The majority of ICCR Datasets scheduled to be developed will be in response to updates of the World Health Organization (WHO) Classification of Tumours or applicable staging system.
 However, additional datasets are scheduled where there are specific needs to be addressed and resources available.

-The ICCR has commenced development of a series of five datasets for the digestive tract:
+The ICCR has commenced development of a series of seven datasets for the digestive tract:

 - Colorectal cancer